zyb2ww/drm-tip/dim.rst

 This will also rebuild a new drm-tip integration tree.
 For historical reasons there's shortcut for the drm-intel specific branches for most of these commands.

+Please subscribe to the https://lists.freedesktop.org/mailman/listinfo/dim-tools mailing list if you use dim.

 OPTIONS
 =======